himanshubalani/gogit/README.md

 1. **Download the scripts**: [gogit.ps1](https://raw.githubusercontent.com/himanshubalani/gogit/main/gogit.ps1) and [gogit.bat](https://raw.githubusercontent.com/himanshubalani/gogit/main/gogit.bat)
 2. **Move the scripts**: Place the script in a directory of your choice (e.g., `C:\Users\<YourUsername>\Scripts`).
-3. **Add the directory to your PATH**: This allows you to run the script from any command prompt or PowerShell window. (see [Enviroment Variables](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)))
+3. **Add the directory to your PATH**: Doing this allows you to run the script from any command prompt or PowerShell window. (see [Enviroment Variables](https://learn.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)))
     - Press Win + S and search for "Environment Variables"
     - Click "Edit the system environment variables"
     - In the System Properties window, click "Environment Variables"